quasimetric-learning/quasimetric-rl/README.md

 **We recommend monitoring experiments with tensorboard.**

+**(Offline Only) if you do not want to train an actor** (e.g., because the action space is discrete and the code only implements policy training backpropagating through quasimetric critics), add `agent.actor=null`.

 ## Citation
 Tongzhou Wang, Antonio Torralba, Phillip Isola, Amy Zhang.
 "Optimal Goal-Reaching Reinforcement Learning via Quasimetric Learning" International Conference on Machine Learning (ICML).
 2023.